In this article:

 Encourage older people to drink small amounts of fluids throughout the day rather than drinking large amounts all at once.
 You can set a benchmark of five 8-ounce glasses of water a day.

-It is also important that family members and caregivers recognize the early warning signs of dehydration, such as fatigue, dizziness, dark urine, dry axilla, sunken eyes, and poor capillary refill.
+It is also important that family members and caregivers recognize the early warning signs of dehydration.

 Dehydration in the elderly is a real threat.
 With age, the brain’s sensitivity to thirst decreases.
 Moreover, old age is often associated with problems such as UTIs and forgetfulness that contribute to dehydration.